How to run a simulation

 households_ids = data_households.household_id

 3. Initialise a simulation builder with the Person entity.
-All you need is the list of persons identifiers:
+The list of persons identifiers is required as follows:

 from openfisca_core.simulation_builder import SimulationBuilder